 - Browse to the TDR file location.
-Click OK.
+Check Also exclude subfolders, click OK.

-To add an exclusion in Endpoint — For Mac:
+To add an exclusion in McAfee — For Mac:

 - Click McAfee Endpoint Security for Mac > Preferences.

 - Select Threat Prevention > Exclusions.

-- Click Unlock.
-Browse to the TDR path.
+- Unlock the page.
+Click and select the TDR path.